Argan Insights: Return On Capital Employed

 Why ROCE Is Significant

-Changes in earnings and sales indicate shifts in Argan's Return on Capital Employed, a measure of yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
 In Q1, Argan posted an ROCE of 0.04%.

 Argan reported Q1 earnings per share at $0.67/share, which beat analyst predictions of $0.34/share.